i7c/ulcer/README.md

 * Graceful shutdown can be initiated via SIGUSR1
 * hlwm plugin learned to respect the quit_panel and reload hooks, for which it will shutdown the entire ulcer process
+* Config file support: both options (plugin list and template string) that were specified via command line args so far, can now also be specified via a config file.

 Usage
 =====